iammck/ECalculon/README.markdown

 In order to catch the case where the version is not updated, meaning the release apk shouldn't be uploaded, the PublishAlphaTask.publishAlpha() method details are enclosed in a try/catch block.
 When the version is not updated, a GoogleJsonResponseException is raised.
 The exception is checked to see if it contains an 'apkUpgradeVersionConflict' reason and if so the exception is noted before the method returns.

+#Reflect
+I would be nice to have a solution that allows for the google-play-publisher plugin.
+If the project requirements grew to include uploading listing info or other release varaints, using a custom publishTask could mean lots more custom code, where as the code is already available via the pugin.

+Using the version code as the key for determining when to publish is limiting.
+As I was completing the objective for this project I realized that determining weather or not to publish either by a commit message or by a tag is a better solution.
+Using one of these methods and before the build script, I can have the ci server check the commit for info and if it is present add it to the environment variables.
+During the build, check the environment variables and add publish tasks as appropriate to the gradle call.
+This solution also allows one to use the google-play-publisher plugin.

 ##Some useful links
 ####Travis-CI